 It was a highly volatile trading session on the bourses today.
 While markets traded in the red in the morning session, strong buying activity in the ensuing hours pushed the indices above the dotted line.
 Since then they oscillated to either side of yesterday's close before closing marginally into the red.
 While the BSE Sensex closed lower by around 2 points, the NSE Nifty lost around 8 points.
 Midcap and small cap stocks were not spared either as they lost around 1% each.
 Losses were largely seen in capital goods and banking stocks.

-As regards global markets, barring India, most Asian indices closed firm today.
-European indices have opened on a mixed note.
-The rupee was trading at Rs 45.07 to the dollar at the time of writing.
+As regards global markets, Asian indices closed mixed today while European indices have opened on a weak note.
+The rupee was trading at Rs 45.64 to the dollar at the time of writing.

 Engineering stocks closed weak today and the major losers here included Suzlon, ABB, Voltas and L&T. As per a leading business daily, engineering major L&T has bagged a Rs 20.4 bn order from the state run Mangalore Petrochemicals.
 The latter is a unit of ONGC.
 The scope of the contract includes setting up a new complex which will manufacture aromatic products like paraxylene and benzene at the Mangalore Special Economic Zone in Karnataka.
 The project is likely to be the country's single largest paraxylene unit and is expected to be ready for commissioning by December 2012.
 While this is a positive for L&T and will enable it to enhance sales in the long term, execution is the key.
 Infact, the company's overall sales were impacted in 3QFY10 as execution of various projects went through rough patches during the quarter leading to consequent delays.